|HEWITT, MARSHA||Contact||Areas of Interest|

 Marsha Hewitt is Professor of Social Ethics and Religion in the Faculty of Divinity at Trinity College, and teaches in the Department of Theology in the Toronto School of Theology.
 She also teaches in the Trinity College Arts programme, Ethics, Society and the Law.
-Professor Hewitt’s books include From Theology to Social Theory: Juan Luis Segundo and the Theology of Liberation (1990), Critical Theory of Religion: A Feminist Perspective (1995) and Freud on Religion (2014).
+Professor Hewitt’s books include From Theology to Social Theory: Juan Luis Segundo and the Theology of Liberation (1990), Critical Theory of Religion: A Feminist Analysis (1995) and Freud on Religion (2014).

 Professor Hewitt is a psychoanalyst in private practice.